Fish is a common ingredient found in cat and dog food, but have you ever wondered if it is okay to give your dog a bite of raw salmon or tuna?

 Fish Bones and Skin

-Fish skin is only safe for your dog to eat if it has been dried and the scales have been removed and has had no oils or seasonings added.
+Fish skin is only safe for your dog to eat if it has been dried and the scales have been removed before cooking and has had no oils or seasonings added.
 Uncooked fish skin can also contain parasites and bacteria.
 Fish skin that’s prepared without any additives into a jerky-type treat may be considered only if the scales have been removed.

-The safest way to prepare fish for your dog to eat includes ensuring all bones are removed and grilling, baking, or steaming the fish without any oil or seasonings.
-It’s safe to feed this kind of fish to any dog, including puppies and pregnant females but be sure you’ve consulted with your vet first.
+The safest way to prepare fish for your dog to eat includes ensuring all bones, fins, head, and tail are removed and grilling, baking, or deep steaming the fish without any oil or seasonings.
+It’s safe to feed this kind of fish to most dogs, but be sure you’ve consulted with your vet first.
 Cooking is the most efficient way to make fish safe for your dog.
 Make sure the fish has been properly and thoroughly cooked, as undercooked fish carries all the health risks as previously discussed.

-As long as you’re careful, fish is a healthy and beneficial protein that your dog may enjoy on a regular basis.
+As long as you’re careful and follow these instructions, fish is a healthy and beneficial protein that your dog may enjoy on a regular basis.